IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 ### DBB file properties

 The most common way to override a single build parameter makes use of the [DBB file property syntax](https://www.ibm.com/docs/en/dbb/latest?topic=apis-build-properties#file-properties).
+This strategy can be applied to individual artifacts or groups of artifacts.

 For example, to use a DBB file property to override the default COBOL compile parameters for build artifact `MortgageApplication/cobol/epsnbrvl.cbl`, follow the DBB file property syntax in `file.properties`, which is the default property file for configuring file property overrides: